ScanMeFindMe/resources/texts/en/static/text.md

 <h2>What is a Text QR Code Generator?</h2>

 <p>A text QR code generator is the simplest form of software tool for encoding plain text in a QR code.
-Text QR codes are commonly used by businesses to digitize information, automate processes and inject creativity into marketing campaigns.</p>
+Text QR codes are commonly used by businesses to digitize information and automate processes.</p>

+<p>You have probably already tried to scan the COVID vaccination QR code with a regular QR scanner and only found a bunch of letters and numbers there.
+This is a great example of storing text in the QR code that does nothing on normal QR readers but, when used in a specialised app, contains a lot of useful information.</p>

 <h2>How Does a Text QR Code Generator Work?</h2>

 <p>Text QR code generators leverage the two-dimensional barcode technology to convert a series of alphanumeric characters, numbers, special characters, or emojis into a scannable QR code.
-For example, you can turn text like “visit our website for more info” into a perfectly scannable QR code.</p>
+For example, you can turn text like <span class="notranslate">"the rain in spain stays mainly in the plain"</span> into a perfectly scannable QR code.</p>

 <p>ScanMeFindMe provides you with styling options to make the text QR code more visually appealing.
 You can add a custom logo, alter the color or use one of the pre-designed templates to create a brandable QR code.</p>

+<p>You can also use the <a href="#about:api">QR generator API</a> to generate the QR codes in bulk.
+Basically, all other types of static QR code generation that you can find on this site only convert the data from the form into the text and store this text in the QR code.</p>

-<h2>Why do you Need a Text QR Code Generator?</h2>
+<h2>Why do you need a text QR Code Generator?</h2>

 <p>Whether running a brick-and-mortar business, e-commerce, manufacturing, or other types of businesses, you'll find that plain text QR codes can improve productivity, automation, and customer experience.</p>